BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/io.md

 ```

 ### Writing Primitives to a File
-When you are writing with output stream, the method does not take writeInt() or writeDouble() methods, this is only applicable
+When you are writing with output stream, it does not take writeInt() or writeDouble() methods, this is only applicable
 for DataOutputStream.
 Note that the write(int b) method of various binary stream based classes take an int parameter
 but write only the low 8 bits (i.e. 1 byte) of that integer.
 DataOutputStream provides methods such as writeInt,
 writeChar, and writeDouble, for writing complete value of the primitives to a file.
 So if you want to write an integer